 Cut a very small corner of the plastic bag for thin piping – cut a larger hole to achieve the more pronounced piping.

-Let cookies sit out about 30 minutes for the icing to harden.
+Let cookies sit out about an hour for the icing to harden.
 When storing, separate layers of cookies in tupperware using waxed paper or parchment paper .
-Cookies will keep up to 1 week.
+Cookies will keep up to 1 week and they freeze indefinitely.